 The reserve is part of the Thurlbear Wood and Quarrylands Site of Special Scientific Interest (SSSI), on the limestone scarp and plateau, about four miles south-east of Taunton, Somerset.

 Thurlbear Wood is a Somerset Wildlife Trust’s reserve.
-It adjoins Forestry Commission land.
+It adjoins Forestry England land.

 Type of habitat: